Boonstra/Slideshow/readme.txt

 *	Post published/updated message doesn't show a link to a non-existant page anymore.
 *	New tags are available for custom stylesheets: %site-url%, %stylesheet-url% and %template-url%
 *	Fixed: When the slideshow would not have any height, slides would not hide outside of the slideshow.
-*	Added Serbo-Croatian translation by Webhosting Hub.
+*	Added Serbo-Croatian translation, thanks to Webhosting Hub.
-*	Updated Persian translation by W3Design.
+*	Updated Persian translation, thanks to W3Design.
-*	Updated Chinese translation by Leo Newbiesup.
+*	Updated Chinese translation, thanks to Leo Newbiesup.
-*	Updated Swedish translation by Wilhelm Svenselius.
+*	Updated Swedish translation, thanks to Wilhelm Svenselius.

 = 2.2.19 =
 *	Slideshows can now detect when their stylesheet isn't loaded and load their own when this is the case.